 The founding Editor in 1997 was Peter Palmer.
 Since March 2005 until November 2016, the editor was Ken Ward.
 In June 2016 Michael Cucka became joint editor, taking over as sole editor for the November 2016 issue.
 The Associate Editors are Dr. Crawford Howie, author of ‘Anton Bruckner: A Documentary Biography’ (Edwin Mellen, 2002), and Dr. Dermot Gault, author of “The New Bruckner” (Ashgate, 2011).
-David Howitt is the new Managing Editor and deals with subscriptions and mailings, having taken over Raymond Cox’s role over summer 2016.
+Ken Ward serves as interim Managing Editor and deals with subscriptions and mailings, after Raymond Cox stepped down from that role over summer 2016.
 We are all unpaid volunteers, and The Bruckner Journal is non-profit-making.

 It is printed in English in the UK and USA, but contributions are received and welcomed from all over the world.
 It contains articles on a variety of Bruckner-related subjects, concert reviews, CD reviews, book reviews, selected concert listings, news of events of interest to Brucknerians and much else.

 This issue contains a wide variety of information about recent performances, articles on aspects of Bruckner's works and their reception, and news of current and future events which will be of interest to Brucknerians.